 For details about the ELC and Campus Hub, click on the links below.

 To discuss Awty's capital campaign to fund these facilities, please contact Chantel Olufsen, Acting Chief Advancement Officer, at 713-328-5816.

-- 5.25 acre campus, with 73,148 sq. ft. of building space vs. the current 14,200 sq. ft.;
+- 5.25 acre campus, 73,148 sq. ft. of building space vs. current 14,200 sq. ft.;

 - Outdoor features include a 22,000 sq. ft. playground with play equipment and soccer field, a trike track, three outdoor flexible learning spaces, and two student gardens;

 - 25 classrooms plus dedicated kitchen and dining facilities, as well as a teaching kitchen; and